 Taking your new puppy to the local pet store to pick out their first favorite toy can be a fun adventure, but not if someone else brought their sick pup through and left a trail of invisible harm behind.
 Be careful anywhere dogs frequent!

 Let's look at a sample life of a newborn pup and see what kind of timeline you're looking at.

 Week 1: Your puppy is barely coordinated enough to move and is more than happy to spend time with mama, probably whining if they're ever pulled away.
 There's no reason or incentive to bring them outside at this age, and it's irresponsible to try.

 Week 2: More of the same; they're young, they're babies, and they need to be protected and cared for.

-Week 3: Your puppy may start to be able to do a few important things for any puppy to know, like being able to see, hear, and even defecate on their own around this age.
+Week 3: Your puppy is starting to get their basic senses, like being able to see, hear, and even defecate on their own around this age.
 They're also growing and starting to look a little less like a fuzzy potato and a little more like a tiny doggo.
 Adorable!
 Still not safe to bring outside, just yet.

-Week 6: This is when your first set of vaccinations should start to come into play.
-From 6-8 weeks of age, your new puppy should visit the vet to get their core vaccinations started, most notably DHP/DHPP.
+Week 6-7: This is when your first set of vaccinations should start to come into play.
+From 6-8 weeks of age, your new puppy should visit the vet to get their core vaccinations started, most notably DHPP.
 Other vaccines may be important depending on what diseases are prevalent in your area, like Lyme.

 Things to keep your puppy away from: